 Attach Primary server back to hierarchy

 I’ve already detached PR3 and all the objects are un-locked.
-Need to perform following steps to make sure that PR3 site is successfully attached to CEN (central) site.
+Need to perform the following steps to make sure that PR3 site is successfully attached to CEN (central) site.

-1. Add the system account of Central server (CEN) and Primary server (PR1) to respective local groups (“Administrators” and “SMS_SiteToSiteConnection_CEN”).
+1. Add the system account of the Central server (CEN) and Primary server (PR1) to respective local groups (“Administrators” and “SMS_SiteToSiteConnection_CEN”).